 Close to ten years of my life are obscured in my memory by distortion, like this text.
 I call it the decade I spent asleep.
 My memory cobbles it together as one summer, but it was really about 3,000 days.
 The worst part is I still don't know if I blocked out memories, or if nothing memorable actually happened in all that time.

 This was also hard to write.
 The code, I mean.
 There's a lot of moving parts to it, it wasn't a simple matter of gluing together functions that came pre-built.
-There is artistry here.
+There is artistry here, hidden in the source code of this page.

 I don't think all that effort just went toward coding.
 I am drawing some parallels here, you see.